luminolabs/pipeline-zen/DEPLOY.md

 ## Prerequisites
 The release is being prepared in a VM in GCP Compute Engine.
 Make sure you have the following:
-- Access to `gha-jobs-vm-image-creator` VM in GCP Compute Engine under the `neat-airport-407301` project
+- Access to `pipeline-zen-jobs-image-creator` VM in GCP Compute Engine under the `neat-airport-407301` project
 - On the VM:
   - An `~/.ssh/id_rsa` password protected private ssh key that can access your GitHub account
   - Your public key set under `~/.ssh/authroized_keys` to be able to ssh to the VM